microsoft/snmalloc/docs/combininglock.md

 {
   WAITING,
   DONE,
-  READY
+  HEAD
 };
 ```
 The `WAITING` state is when the thread is waiting for the lock to become available to it.
 This roughly corresponds to the `available` field in the MCS queue lock being `false`.
-The `READY` state is when this thread is responsible for completing more work from the queue.
+The `HEAD` state is when this thread is responsible for completing more work from the queue.
 This roughly corresponds to the `available` field in the MCS queue lock being `true`.
 The `DONE` state is when another thread has completed the operation (lambda) for this thread.
 This is a new state that is not present in the MCS queue lock and represents the case where another thread has completed the work for this thread.

 The lock node has an extra field that is a function pointer.